-The decisions that affect whether you’re offered work as a tattooed model rely on three main factors.
+The decisions that affect whether you’re offered work as a tattooed model relies on three main factors.

 21 Models with the Best Tattoos

-There are many hot top models who have tattoos and have sparked a conversation in the industry.
-No longer is the body art digitally removed yet openly celebrated in the fashion industry.
-It has become quite regular for models to be proud of their ink and become known for their distinctive mark.
+It has become quite regular for models to be proud of their ink and become known for their distinctive markings.

 - Cara Delevingne’s famous lion tattoo on her index finger is not the only ink she has.
-The self confessed tattoo addict has a series of artwork reaching over 20 in total.
+The self-confessed tattoo addict has a lot of artwork – over 20 in total.

-- Gisele Bundchen has a tiny star drawn on her wrist and a moon inked onto her ankle for a celestial theme.
+- Gisele Bundchen has a tiny star drawn on her wrist and a moon inked onto her ankle.

-- Kendall Jenner takes it a step further with a discreet tatt hidden on the inside of the lower lip that reads ‘meow.’
+- Kendall Jenner has a discreet tattoo hidden on the inside of the lower lip that reads ‘meow.’

-- Kate Moss’s twin sparrows designed by tattoo artist Lucien Freud at the base of her back plus an anchor on her forearm are subtle and easily hidden.
+- Kate Moss has twin sparrows designed by tattoo artist Lucien Freud at the base of her back.
+She also has an anchor on her forearm.

-- Bella Hadid’s tribute to her Victoria’s Secret Angel status she asked tattoo artist JonBoy for a pair of angel tattoo wings on both her ankles.
-An achievement she will never forget!
+- Bella Hadid chose to pay tribute to her Victoria’s Secret Angel status by asking popular tattoo artist JonBoy for a pair of angel tattoo wings on both her ankles.

 - Eve Salvail’s shaved head and dragon tattoo is the reason Jean Paul Gaultier spotted her and made her a top model of the 90s.

-- Freja Beha Erichsen has three tattoos with her most memorable one written on her neck – float.
+- Freja Beha Erichsen has three tattoos; her most notable is the word ‘float’ written on her neck.

-- Catherine McNeil has over a hundred works of art on her body with the largest being the rose on her torso.
+- Catherine McNeil has over one hundred works of art on her body.

 - Daria Werbowy shows her love for the sea with an abstract wave tattoo on her foot.

-- Isabeli Fontana gothic-scripted “Zion” tattoo with angel wings inked on her upper back pays tribute to her first child.
+- Isabeli Fontana has ‘Zion’ in gothic-script accompanied by angel wings tattooed on her upper back to pay tribute to her first child.

 - Slick Woods has a gun tattooed on the centre of her chest.

-- Erin Wasson is a big fan of tatts with many inked on her arms and back.
+- Erin Wasson is a big fan of tattoos, with many inked on her arms and back.

-- Omahyra Mota most memorable tattoo is the “Dios altisimo” on her left arm.
-However, she does have many more, too many to list.
+- Omahyra Mota’s most memorable tattoo is the ‘Dios altisimo’ on her left arm.

-- Ruby Rose is covered in tattoos with many inspired by her interests.
+- Ruby Rose is covered in tattoos, with many inspired by her personal interests.

 - Natalie Westling has the Van’s logo/motto tattooed to her arm.